 Russian-Italian by origin, I’m based in Vienna.
 Deep grief, loss and trauma forged me into the person that I’m today, prompting me to find ways to give back to the best of my abilities.
 I believe in kindness, openness, grit, courage, creativity, vulnerability and radical honesty.
 In whatever I do.
 (PS: See my dedication to creativity in above drawings of 4-year-old Adri).

-I’m leading communications for Ashoka Austria towards the vision of an “Everyone a Changemaker” world, and the comms team of the European Youth Energy Network to place youth at the heart of the European energy transition.
-This means writing strategies and thinking up valuable content, writing social media captions and newsletters, designing, taking care of partnerships and coordinating with designers/international team/local colleagues, setting up a comms “creative studio” and keeping spaces organised.
+Between January ’22 and July ’23 I was in charge of leading communications for Ashoka Austria towards the vision of an “Everyone a Changemaker” world.
+Since 2021, I’ve been leading the comms team of the European Youth Energy Network — placing youth at the heart of the European energy transition.
+Writing strategies and thinking up valuable content, captioning social media posts, leading a team, giving feedback, designing, setting up a comms “creative studio” and keeping spaces organised.
 Breaking down complexity.

 power in visuals.

 More about me